 Learn the rules that govern home funerals in Arizona.

 Burial & Cremation Laws in Arizona

 Here are some answers to common questions about post-death matters in Arizona.

 Arizona's Death With Dignity Act

-Arizona failed to pass a death with dignity law that would have allowed terminally ill patients to request life-ending medication.
+Arizona is considering a death with dignity law that would allow terminally ill patients to request life-ending medication.